damyvegaleiva/updown-mpls-old/README.md

 "Check our new gallery section and see if you find yourself.
 Featuring pictures of updown, people, drinks and more...maybe next time you will be in it."

-~keywords: Unica palabra usada como clave fue "gallery".
+~keywords: Unica palabra usada como clave fue "gallery, pictures, collage, games, people".

 ~Encabezado/h1: El nombre del encabezado es "Gallery".